 Although her favorite adventure partner is still Adam, Ashley learned it is hard to bribe unwilling girlfriends to join her on similar adventures.
 Realizing that other women felt the same and were seeking connection and community, she founded Backcountry Women in 2017.

-Ashley is often found at one of the many Backcountry Women activities which is her favourite part of running the organization.
-She enjoys sharing her skills and experience with others and encourages stepping outside of comfort zones.
+Ashley enjoys sharing her skills, experience and knowledge with others and encourages stepping outside of comfort zones.

 Through the Outdoor Council of Canada, Ashley became certified as a Hiking Field Leader in 2018 and completed the winter, paddling and overnight training modules in 2020.
 Ashley also certified in Wilderness First Aid in 2019.